ahookom/wordScramble/README.md

 react-native run-ios
 ```

-That will open a terminal that will serve up debugging information to localhost:8081.
-You can open a console in a browser to see debugging statements get triggered as you use the app in your emulator/phone.
+That will both open the application itself as well as a terminal that will serve up debugging information to localhost:8081.
+To see that debugging information, navigate to localhost:8081 inside a web browser and open the developer console to see any console.log outputs that get generated as you use your application in the emulator/phone.